cpouchon/ORTHOSKIM/README.md

 ./orthoskim -m cleaning -c config_orthoskim.txt
 ```

-> **Note:** For the cleaning step, we set the expected phyllum at "Embryophyta" (l.12 of the config file).
+> **Note:** For the cleaning step, we set the expected phyllum at "Embryophyta" in the given example (l.12 of the config file).

-If you want to get summary statistics of assemblies, users can run the following command:
+To get summary statistics over assemblies and cleaning, users can run the following command:

 ```
 ./orthoskim -m statistic_assembly -c config_orthoskim.txt
 ```

-#### 4.2.3. gene capture
+#### 4.2.3. sequence capture

-The next step consists on capture all targeted genes into these assemblies.
+The next step consists on capture all targeted sequences into these assemblies.
 To do this, we run the `-m capture` mode with different targets.

 ```
 ./orthoskim -m capture -t chloroplast_CDS -c config_orthoskim.txt